full-time-vs-part-time-student-what-are-the-differences

 What Is a Part-Time Student?

 Part-time students attend post-secondary or graduate school on a less-than-full-time basis.
-Part-time students typically take 12 or fewer credit hours every semester (the equivalent of four classes).
+Part-time students typically take fewer that 12 credit hours every semester.
 As a result, part-time students spend less time in the classroom and may have more flexibility to explore other options outside of school.

 Furthermore, part-time students sometimes reside off-campus and commute to their studies during the week.
 As a result, they may not necessarily participate as extensively in campus culture as traditional, full-time students.